Ross Hauser, MD

+Ross Hauser, MD

     Medical Director of Caring Medical: I am most well-known for my expertise as a Prolotherapy doctor.
 Prolotherapy is the medical procedure that stimulates the body to repair painful, injured areas.
 I was blessed to have trained under the respected Prolotherapy doctor Gustav Hemwall, MD.
 He is considered the grandfather of Prolotherapy and I was truly blessed to be his apprentice.
 Dr. Hemwall was trained by George Hackett, MD who developed and coined the term “Prolotherapy.”
 Thus, the comprehensive technique we use in this office is called H3 Prolotherapy (Hackett-Hemwall-Hauser).
-If you are interested in the fascinating history of Prolotherapy and how our Chicago office has offered it for over 6 decades, please check out this page.
+If you are interested in the fascinating history of Prolotherapy and how our Chicago office has offered it for many decades, please check out this page.

     I have trained two wonderful associates in the same techniques that I use, Danielle Steilen-Matias, PA-C and David Woznica, MD.
 As a Prolotherapy patient myself, I know you want to see an expert in the treatment.
 Therefore, my team and I have done our utmost to seek out only those who are extremely passionate about and excellent at performing Comprehensive[ H3] Prolotherapy.
 I’ve trusted them with treating my own injuries and know you are in good hands!
 If you would like my clinical team to review your case and see if you sound like a good case for me or my associates, please email me at email@example.com.
 My team is always happy to review cases to make sure you are seeing the clinician who is best suited for your case.

     Caring Medical has a national referral base seeing patients from all over the USA, as well as abroad, in our offices in Oak Park, Illinois and Fort Myers, Florida.
 I meet people from all over the world, including the United Kingdom, Australia, Canada, Germany, Costa Rica, and Mexico, as well as from all over the Chicago area and the 50 states!
 Who would have thought we would have vans of people traveling here to see us from Iowa, Wisconsin, Indiana, and Ohio to receive Prolotherapy?!

     My story in helping patients with chronic pain